loukacodes/loukacodes/README.md

 Software developer @ **RELEX Solutions** _(July 2019 - Present)_

-- Continue working on the same web applications as in Zenopt Oy.
+- Continue working on the same web applications as in Zenopt Oy
 - Work in an agile team which is responsible for multiple sub-systems
+- Focus on applications which are mostly used on mobile
+- Write test to ensure quality

-**Technologies used**: JavaScript, TypeScript, ReactJs, Redux, NodeJs, Elixir, PostgreSQL, UI / UX Design
+**Technologies used**: JavaScript, TypeScript, ReactJs, Redux, NodeJs, Elixir, PostgreSQL, UI / UX Design, Jest

 Software Engineer @ **Zenopt Oy** _(Nov 2018 - July 2019)_